Berdugo1994/Logger/README.md

 **In case you had problems , you can:**

-1.download this repository
+1.clone this repository

 2.cd to the folder.

-3.docker-compose up
+3.run : docker-compose up

 4.and you are good to go.